YihongDong/CDD-TED4LLMs/README.md

 # CDD-TED4LLMs
-*The code and data are organized for public release in progress...*
+*The code and datasets are organized for public release in progress...*

 ## Load Dataset
 ```Python